bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

 published: false

 ---
-You can upload, update, list, and delete any files with the [relevant Bitrise API](https://api-docs.bitrise.io/) to the `GENERIC FILE STORAGE` section of our `Code Signing` tab.
-Should you need more information on generic file storage, check out our [guide](/getting-started/managing-files-on-bitrise/#uploading-files-to-use-in-your-build).
+You can upload, delete, update, and list any files with the [relevant Bitrise API](https://api-docs.bitrise.io/) to the `GENERIC FILE STORAGE` section of our `Code Signing` tab.
+Should you need more information on generic file storage, check out our [guide](/getting-started/managing-files-on-bitrise/#uploading-files-to-use-in-your-build) on the UI representation.

 ## Creating & uploading files to

 You can add a new file to an application of your choice.
+When calling the relevant API, a new temporary pre-signed upload URL is created which you will use to upload the file to its destination.
+You can add a new file to an application of your choice and store it in `GENERIC FILE STORAGE`.

 The required parameters are:

 * app slug
 * file name

-If you call the relevant [Bitrise API endpoint](https://api-docs.bitrise.io/) with the specified parameters, a new file object gets created.

 Example `curl` request:

-    curl -X POST -H 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles' -d '{"upload_file_name":"sample.provisionprofile","upload_file_size":2047}'
+    curl -X POST "https://api.bitrise.io/v0.1/apps/583806e34b4ff0ff/generic-project-files" -H "accept: application/json" -H "Authorization: 0FgS4dsnxG9sYWp3xh9aLkbUz7BC01ZYJRj3RuhDWssadW7NuqbMhobvIWzk76dxrj6md4AXK16pfwj-i6A-uA" -H "Content-Type: application/json" -d "{ \"upload_file_name\": \"Test-File\", \"upload_file_size\": 4865, \"user_env_key\": \"Test-File\"}"

 As you can see from the example response below, the file name, its size, slug and pre-signed upload url are retrieved (along with some attributes that you can modify).
 This pre-signed upload url is a temporary link which you will use to upload the file to its destination.